notadamking/RLTrader/README.md

 If you'd like to learn more about how we created this agent, check out the Medium article: https://towardsdatascience.com/creating-bitcoin-trading-bots-that-dont-lose-money-2e7165fb0b29

-Later, we optimized this repo for massive profits using feature engineering and Bayesian optimization, check it out: https://towardsdatascience.com/using-reinforcement-learning-to-trade-bitcoin-for-massive-profit-b69d0e8f583b
+Later, we optimized this repo using feature engineering, statistical modeling, and Bayesian optimization, check it out: https://towardsdatascience.com/using-reinforcement-learning-to-trade-bitcoin-for-massive-profit-b69d0e8f583b

 ![Live trading visualization](https://github.com/notadamking/RLTrader/blob/master/visualization.gif)